Mary Katherine Blackwood: Characterization

 On the opening page of We Have Always Lived in the Castle, Merricat describes herself as such:My Name is Mary Katherine Blackwood.
 I am eighteen years old, and I live with my sister Constance.
 I have often thought that with any luck at all I could have been born a werewolf, because the two middle fingers on both my hands are the same length, but I have had to be content with what I had.
 I dislike washing myself, and dogs, and noise.
 I like my sister Constance, and Richard Plantagenet, and Amanita phalloides, the deathcup mushroom...
 Everyone else in my family is dead.Marisa Silver sees Merricat's opening monologue as "brazen, creepy, obviously unreliable and utterly disarming."
 Merricat describes herself as 18 during the events of the novel but her actions represent a child of much younger age, "smashing things when she's upset and getting lost in her reveries of living on the moon."
 Silver continues to say that Merricat's opening words are reflective of the childlike way in which she acts and how she is treated by her surviving family members.

 Readers can see early signs of Merricat's affinity for violence when she speaks of the villagers:Without looking, I could see the grinning and the gesturing: I wished they were all dead and I was walking on their bodies.This hatred for the villagers is apparent in Merricat's attitude throughout the novel, as the family's "ostracism by the community" has taken a toll on the Blackwood family.
 In order to deal with her exile, Merricat has a number of eccentricities, namely her obsessive behaviors.
 Merricat has strange habits of "burying coins, nailing books to trees, and even choosing specific magical words that she will not say."

-As a result of social rejection, Joyce Jackson writes that Merricat, along with her family, have become representative of Jackson's agoraphobia.
+As a result of social rejection, Shirley Jackson writes that Merricat, along with her family, have become representative of Jackson's agoraphobia.
 Merricat's deranged and agoraphobic behaviors can be seen in her handling of Cousin Charles.
-Charles appearance brings out a longing for change in sister Constance but Merricat, so frightened by the "change and disorder" this would bring chooses to set the house on fire.
+Charles's appearance brings out a longing for change in sister Constance but Merricat, so frightened by the "change and disorder" this would bring, chooses to set the house on fire.
 Silver notes that rather than accept a new order in her (Merricat's) life, she, quite literally, chooses to let the world burn down around her.

 Merricat's questionable decision-making lends an argument for the unreliable narrator.
 Angela Slatter quotes the film The Usual Suspects to describe Merricat: "The greatest trick the Devil ever pulled was convincing the world he didn't exist."
 Merricat allures readers by making "us love this strange, broken girl" but, upon revealing her true nature with the climax of the novel, she "breaks our hearts".
 She is in fact "jealous, dangerously so; when there seems the prospect of a kind of happiness...
 Merricat does her destructive best to derail it."